ellaprogrammer/AVLTree/README.md

 # AVLTree

-Contributors @ellaprogrammer and Jonathan Retterer
+Contributors @ellaprogrammer, Jonathan Retterer, and Rob Gysel

 Practice with JSON files and AVL Trees